bemanproject/task/docs/issues.md

     spirit of the current design
 - both approaches work

-## No Completion Scheduler
+### No Completion Scheduler

-Concern raised:

-> task doesn't define `get_env` that returns an env with a
+The concern raised is that `task` doesn't define a `get_env` that returns an environent with a `get_completion_scheduler<Tag>` query.
-> completion-scheduler, this means awaiting a task from within a
-> coroutine will always reschedule back onto the parent coroutine's
-> context - so you schedule when entering a coroutine and schedule
-> when resuming - very inefficient,

-TODO add example? turn into text
+As a result, it will be necessary to reschedule in situations although the `task` already completes on the correct scheduler.

-- `get_completion_scheduler(env)` is a query operating on the sender's enviroment, i.e., it would operate on the `task`'s enironment.
+The query `get_completion_scheduler(env)` operates on the sender's enviroment, i.e., it would operate on the `task`'s enironment.
-- a `task` is created without any information of scheduling at all: the only state it gets are the arguments passed to the coroutine [factory] function and what the coroutine uses for scheduling is unknown!
+However, when the `task` is created it has no information about the scheduler, yet, it is going to use.
+The entire information the `task` has is what is passed to the corouting [factory] function.
-- Once the `task` is `connect`ed to a receiver, the resulting operation state could be inspected for its complection scheduler - if queries were defined on operation states
-- I believe a similar issue exists in other contexts where a sender can't tell on which scheduler it may complete until it is actually `connect`ed to a receiver.
-- If there is a meaningful way to determine the completion scheduler for a `task` I'd consider the omission of a `get_completion_scheduler` query an error which should be corrected.
-As of know I don't know what a reasonable result may be.
+The information about any scheduling gets provided when the `task` is `connect`ed to a receiver: the receiver provides the queries on where the task is started (`get_scheduler`).
+The `task` may complete on this scheduler assuming the scheduler isn't changed (using `co_awaiit change_coroutine_scheduler(sch)`).

+The only place where a `task` actually knows its completion scheduler is once it has completed.
+However, there is no query or environment defined for completed operation states.
+Thus, it seems there is no way where a `get_completion_scheduler` would be useful.
+A future evolution of the sender/receiver interface may change that in which case `task` should be revisted.

-### Awaitable non-`sender`s Are Not Supported (minor)
+### Awaitable non-`sender`s Are Not Supported

 The overload of `await_transform` described in [[task.promise]](https://wiki.edg.com/pub/Wg21sofia2025/StrawPolls/P3552R3.html#class-taskpromise_type-task.promise)